 000Webhost is a free website host that has been around since 2007.
 They don’t force any ads on their users like some other services, and they also offer paid plans.

 One major downside of 000Webhost is that there is a required one hour of downtime per day, so your uptime automatically starts at 95.8% – if everything else runs perfectly.

-Google Web Hosting offers free web hosting for small business with a pay per use model, so you only start paying once your site is active.
+Google offers free hosting for small business with a pay per use model, so you only start paying once your site is active.
 Their Google Cloud Platform is a private network that is available in over 200 countries.

 One user said, “I tried out the WordPress and Google combo, and the results were amazing.
 Our test site could handle over 70,000 requests per second without the users noticing a thing.”

 This is an impressive new host and one worth looking into, although they’re not technically free.

 I personally believe you should not use free options and go with a reputable paid host like Bluehost or HostGator, especially when their services are only around $4 per month.
 Plus, free web hosts typically start off as free, severely restrict your settings, and then push you to upgrade to a paid plan.
 I would avoid the headache altogether and choose a cheap web host or premium one depending on your needs.

 While Freehosting.com is the best host on the list, you don’t want to skimp on your hosting by choose a free or cheap plan.
 If you’re serious about your website, hosting is one of the most important choices you’ll make – and can affect your site speed, uptime, security, and features.
 Don’t go cheap and make an investment to secure your website’s future.

 The best cheap web hosts typically cost between $2 and 5 per month, and can still get you a lot of great features.

 My pick for the best cheap website hosting is HostGator.
 With an affordable host, you need a strong uptimes, fast load times, and great 24/7 support.